RuedigerMoeller/kontraktor/README.md

 ## What is kontraktor ?

 * implementation of the **actor-model** using a **nodejs'ish single threaded event loop**.
 Ofc its possible to run many Actors concurrently utilizing more than one thread.
-* Mostly transparent, boilerplate free remoting '**distributed actor systems**' with pluggable network transport (TCP,HTTP,WebSockets) and encoding (Binary, Json).
+* Mostly transparent, boilerplate free remoting.
+Create '**distributed actor systems**' [(Micro-)Services] using a pluggable network transport (TCP,HTTP,WebSockets) and encoding (Binary, Json).
 * **cross language javascript/java interoperation** using a generic approach.
-E.g. Transparent Callbacks/Promises, automatic conversion of objects and remote calls.
+E.g. transparent Callbacks/Promises, automatic conversion of objects and remote calls.
 * fully **asynchronous**
 * high **performance**